bobbingwide/oik-bwtrace/README.md

 9. Daily Trace Summary file

 ## Upgrade Notice
-# 3.4.3
+# 3.4.5
-Fixes a problem with PHP 8.2
+Update for support for PHP 8.3

 ## Changelog
-# 3.4.3
+# 3.4.5
-* Fixed: Declare properties #113
+* Changed: Support PHP 8.3 #116
-* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With WordPress 6.4.2 and WordPress Multisite
 * Tested: With PHPUnit 9.6
-* Tested: With PHP 8.0, 8.1 and 8.2
+* Tested: With PHP 8.3

 ## Further reading
 If you want to read more about the oik plugins then please visit the